 - 33% Protein, 17% Fat, 6% Fiber.

 Acana grain-free formulas are “all life stages” and come in various yummy flavors that deliver a diet similar to what they’d get in the wild.
 No matter what kind of tastes your dog has, Acana will have a flavor your pup loves.
-And all life stages means you can use this formula on any age and breed to provide a balanced, nutritional diet.
+And all life stages mean you can use this formula on any age and breed to provide a balanced, nutritional diet.

 Grain-free is usually recommended for dogs with sensitivities to common allergens like grains.
 But given the warnings on grain-free pet foods, you shouldn’t switch your pet to a grain-free dog food without the approval and recommendation of your veterinarian.
-Don’t change your dog to grain-free just because your friends or family says it’s a great idea.
+Don’t change your dog to grain-free just because your friends or family say it’s a great idea.
 The majority of dogs do fine with grain-inclusive products.

-Acana’s grain-free product line is just as popular and high-quality as their grain-inclusive brands.
+Acana’s grain-free product line is just as popular and high-quality as its grain-inclusive brands.
 They load their foods with tons of animal proteins while limiting the carbs to provide your dog with a balanced diet for peak performance.
-Most of the nutrients come from the 70% animal protein, including Omega 3 and 6 fatty acids, glucosamine, and multiple vitamins.
+Most of the nutrients come from 70% animal protein, including Omega 3 and 6 fatty acids, glucosamine, and multiple vitamins.
 There’s also DHA and EPA, which are excellent for brain and eye development.
 Most adult dog foods don’t include DHA, as it’s more common in puppy foods.